 Best VPNs to unblock Skype in UAE and Dubai

-Here are the best VPNs for unblocking Skype calling in the United Arab Emirates:
+Here are the best VPNs for unblocking crystal-clear, secure Skype calling in the United Arab Emirates:

 NordVPN has one of the most impressive server networks around.
-The list is constantly growing, but right now NordVPN users have access to over 5,000 servers in 62 different countries!
+The list is constantly growing, but right now NordVPN users have access to over 5,500 servers in 59 countries.
 You’ll always be able to find a fast server with NordVPN, no matter where you live or what device you’re using.
 There are also several unique services that only NordVPN can offer, too, including protection against DDoS attacks, double encryption, and onion over VPN routing for added security.

 NordVPN has a thorough zero-logging policy that covers everything from bandwidth to time stamps to traffic and IP addresses, far more areas than most VPNs.
 Your activity is never recorded or shared with third parties, which helps keep your privacy intact, even in restrictive, surveillance-heavy countries like the UAE.
 Backing these features is 256-bit AES encryption on all data, an automatic kill switch, DNS leak protection, and a host of customizable encryption features.

-PrivateVPN operates a network filled with dozens of servers located in 56 different countries, delivering all the speed and security you need to stay safe online.
+PrivateVPN operates a network filled with around 150 servers in 60+ countries, delivering all the speed and security you need to stay safe online.
 The service locks down data with 256-bit AES encryption, keeps your connection safe with an automatic kill switch and DNS leak protection, and features a zero logging policy on all traffic, as well.
 Need to protect your identity while using Skype video calling?
-PrivateVPN is a great way to do it!
+PrivateVPN is a great way to do it.

 How to unblock Skype calling in Dubai and UAE